Cornwall Beach Guide

-Trebarwith Strand 3 miles from Tintagel.
+Trebarwith Strand, postcode PL34 0HB, 3 miles from Tintagel.
 The beach has Gull Rock as a backdrop, a huge expanse of sand at low water and lots of rock pools for the kids to explore.
 Parking nearby, we suggest use the Council Car Park.
 Life guards on duty during the Season.
 Trebarwith bears witness to many spectacular sunsets over the Atlantic Ocean, particularly on an evening high tide.
 Equally impressive is watching a winter storm raging- keeping safe distances back of course.
 Surf school and surf shop.
 Strand Cafe or Port William Inn for something to eat.

 Even in peak season, only a few adventurous souls, and the most determined of surfers- did he really carry that long board all the way down that path?
 No lifeguards, do not enter the water unless you are very experienced and sure that local conditions are safe.
 Beware of the incoming tide and the rip currents that rage along this isolated and so beautiful coast.

-Watergate Bay 3 miles north of Newquay.
+Watergate Bay , postcode TR8 4AA.
+3 miles north of Newquay.
 One of Cornwall's more spectacular rural beaches with 2 miles of golden sand at low tide backed by 300 foot cliffs.
 There is car parking right behind the beach, shop facilities, food is available too.
 One of Cornwall's gems.
 In season surfing tuition from qualified instructors.
 For beginners, intermediates and advanced surfers.
 Watergate Bay is an excellent destination for a brisk walk with a purpose.
-It is about an hour's walk along the Coastal Path north from Newquay.
+It is about an hour's stroll along the Coastal Path north from Newquay.
 Lifeguards on duty in Season.